Gen. McMaster says Trump bears some responsibility for chaotic Afghanistan withdrawal - KESQ

 (CNN) — Retired Lt.
 Gen. H.R.
 McMaster, who served as national security adviser under former President Donald Trump, said Monday his onetime boss bears some responsibility for the US’ chaotic withdrawal from Afghanistan in 2021.

-McMaster told CNN’s Anderson Cooper that the former president had made a decision to maintain a US presence in Afghanistan, but that Trump then changed his mind.
+McMaster told CNN’s Anderson Cooper that the former president had made a decision in 2017 to maintain a US presence in Afghanistan, but that Trump then changed his mind.
 The Trump administration ultimately entered into an agreement with the Taliban requiring US troops to withdraw from the country by May 2021.
+President Joe Biden, after he took office, pushed that withdrawal date back to August.

 “He couldn’t stick with the decision,” McMaster, who served as Trump’s national security adviser from early 2017 until April 2018, said on “AC 360.”
 “He didn’t stick with the decision.
 And I think people were in his ear and manipulated him with these mantras: ‘End the endless wars’ and ‘Afghanistan is a graveyard of empires’ and so forth.”

-Note: This report has been updated with additional information.